 As part of the collaboration with GSK, this project also offers exciting opportunities to learn key techniques central to the execution of the programme of work from industry experts, including expertise in immunology, epigenetics and drug discovery.

 Applicants must have achieved a first class, or upper second class, honours degree, or equivalent, in a biological science.
 Prospective applicants who are unsure whether their first degree qualifies are welcome to email firstname.lastname@example.org to check.

 The studentship will include University fees for a home (UK) student and a stipend of no less than £19,062 per year for four years plus a £5,000 Research Training Support Grant.

-The closing date for applications will be in mid-July and will be announced one week in advance.
+The planned closing date for applications will be Friday, 29 July 2022.
 The start date is October 2022.

 Please apply online via the Graduate Admissions studentship pages and use code 22CLINNEUR03WEB when prompted during the application process.

 Please note that there is no need to provide a separate research proposal if you are applying for this studentship - you will only need to ensure you quote this reference when applying: 22CLINNEUR03WEB.